ameera3/OCR_Expiration_Date/README.md

 GplusTProcessed.zip -- Contains the gplust_ensemble.py OCR output of the images in images_processed.zip as well as all the contents of images_processed.zip

+TessProcessed.zip -- Contains the tesseract_ensemble.py OCR output of the images in images_processed.zip as well as all the contents of images_processed.zip

 GoogleRaw.zip -- Contains the Google Text Detection API OCR outputs of the images in images.zip as well as all the contents of images.zip

 GoogleProcessed.zip -- Contains the Google Text Detection API OCR outputs of the images in images_processed.zip as well as all the contents of images_process.zip